 I am an 8th grade student/parent, can I meet with a CHS Guidance Counselor?

 The Guidance Counselors will be happy to meet with you or your student after he/she begins the first day of high school.
 In the meantime, we have some common questions listed below.
 Also, we hold 8th Grade Registration Nights led by CHS Guidance Counselors and Administrators.
 At these presentations, information will be provided that will likely answer questions that you have.

 We know coming to high school can be a bit anxiety-provoking and you may have a number of questions.
 We will help you build your (students) 9th grade schedule in a step-by-step method during the 8th Grade Registration Night in February.
 English, math, science, PE are all required courses for 9th graders.
 Most 9th grade students also take a world language.
 These represent five out of a possible six guaranteed classes.
 This leaves one other elective class to select.
 While course selection may seem like a complicated process with lots of choices, it actually is not.

 All other guidance related questions (course planning for remaining high school years, college planning, etc.) will happily be answered once your student has arrived at CHS.
-There will also be an opportunity following the 8th Grade Registration Night to ask specific questions at the Coffee with Counselors event.
+There will be an opportunity following the 8th Grade Registration Night to address special circumstances /unique situations.
+Details are on the final slide of the Guidance Presentation and on the Guidance calendar.
 Please visit the Guidance Presentation page for details.

 I am an 8th grade student, can I earn credit before starting high school?

 No. You cannot earn CHS high school credit prior to your August start date of freshman year.
 Although a student may not earn high school credit for work completed in the summer between 8th and 9th grade year, coursework completed at an accredited institution may be used for high school placement purposes.

 As a 9th grader, can playing a sport exempt me from taking PE 9?